codefresh-io/docs.codefresh.io/_docs/installation/gitops/managed-cluster.md

 ### Remove a managed cluster through the GitOps CLI
-Remove a  cluster from the list managed by the GitOps Runtime, through the GitOps CLI.
+Remove a managed cluster from the list managed by the GitOps Runtime through the GitOps CLI.

 * Run:
   `cf cluster remove <runtime-name> --server-url <server-url>`
   where:
-  `<runtime-name>` is the name of the runtime that the managed cluster is registered to.
+  `<runtime-name>` is the name of the GitOps Runtime that the managed cluster is registered to.
   `<server-url>` is the URL of the server on which the managed cluster is installed.

-### Remove with Kustomize
+### Remove a managed cluster with Kustomize

 Run `kubectl delete -f <your_yaml>` with the result of the `kustomize build` command that you run during installation

-### Remove with Helm
+### Remove a managed cluster with Helm

 Run `helm delete <release_name>` with the name of the release that was created during installation.

-### Remove with terraform
+### Remove a managed cluster with terraform

 Use the `terraform destroy` command.